 9. Project and grant requests must be submitted on the project form to the Vice President (VP) prior to the monthly BOD meetings.
 The cut-off date will be set by the President and VP.
 The VP will present all requests to the BOD and all of the BOD recommended projects to the Club for approval.
 The VP will inform the project Coordinator of the BOD and the Club decisions.
 The Project Coordinator will complete the grant request form and present it to the Treasurer when a check is due, if applicable.

 10. All requests for reimbursement of personal money used for the Club projects will be submitted on the “Check Request Form” with proper receipts to the Project Coordinator for approval and then forwarded to the Treasurer for payment.
 All requests for reimbursement for projects need to be submitted within thirty (30) days of the project completion.
 All requests for reimbursement must be submitted to the Treasurer by May 31st for payment.
 The maximum reimbursement amount will not exceed the amount approved by the Club for a project.
 Any amount above the approved amount will be at the member’s expense.
+Checks will be cut and sent within 15 business days unless other arrangements are made.

 11. Funds that have been dispersed by the Foundation for projects that are not used will be reported to the Foundation and BOD at the end of the Club year.
 This amount will be kept in the Club project checking account, but subtracted from the amount dispersed from the Foundation for the next year’s project budget.